 Among these agencies, submitting a request for a Level I background check is fairly easy for both personal and professional reasons.
 However, a Level II background check where a person’s fingerprints are taken is only for professional reasons like a new job or for obtaining certain licenses like doctors, teachers, and concealed carry permits.

-How To Check Criminal Records in South Carolina via State & Federal Agencies
+How To Access Criminal Records in South Carolina via State & Federal Agencies

 SLED has two methods of getting a background check done.
 The easiest and fastest method is by using the online portal the agency offers to conduct an instant check at home.